flutter/cocoon/README.md

 # Design

-Cocoon creates a _checklist_ for a Flutter commit.
+Cocoon creates a _checklist_ for each Flutter commit.
 A checklist is made of multiple _tasks_.
 Tasks are _performed_ by _agents_.
-An agent is a computer _capable_ of running some tasks.
-To perform a task an agent _checks out_ a task (reserves it) from Cocoon.
+An agent is a computer _capable_ of running a subset of tasks in the checklist.
+To perform a task an agent _reserves_ it in Cocoon.
 Cocoon issues tasks according to agents' _capabilities_.
-An agent advertises its capabilities by listing them in the check out request.
 Each task has a list of _required capabilities_.
 For example, a task might require that a physical Android device is attached to an agent.
 It then lists "has-physical-android-phone" capability as required.
 Multiple agents may share the same capability.
-Cocoon will distribute tasks amongst agents, thus scaling the build process.
+Cocoon will distribute tasks amongst agents.
+That's how Cocoon scales.

 # In-browser CLI